Stages

 • Treatment focuses on managing the disease and slowing progression.

 Understanding your cancer stage is essential for making informed decisions about treatment.
-Talk to your doctor about your stage, treatment options, and the best approach for managing your condition.
+Talk to your doctor about your stage, treatment options, and also the best approach for managing your condition.

 • Tumor (T) Category DetailsThe T category is based on the extent of the tumor itself.T (Tumor) Categories: